-66. The following outline of the parties' positions is illustrative only and does not necessarily comprise every contention put forward by the parties.
+The following outline of the parties' positions is illustrative only and does not necessarily 66. comprise every contention put forward by the parties.
 The Panel, indeed, has carefully considered, for the purposes of the legal analysis which follows, all the submissions made by the parties, even if there is no specific reference to those submissions in the following summary.

-a.
-The Position of the Appellant
+The Position of the Appellant a.

-- 67. The IAAF submitted the following prayers for relief in the merits: - "(i) the LAAF's appeal is admissible; - (ii) the decision of the RUSADA Commission not to disqualify Mr Kirdyapkin's results at the 2011 World Championships in Athletics on 3 September 2011 and at the 2012 Olympic Games on 11 August 2012 be set aside; and - (iii) all competitive results obtained by Mr Kirdyapkin from the date of first commission of the anti-doping rule violation (20 August 2009) through to the commencement of his provisional suspension (15 October 2012) be disqualified, with all resulting consequences in accordance with IAAF Rule 40.9; or - (iv) in the alternative, all competitive results obtained by Mr Kirdyapkin from the date of first commission of the anti-doping rule violation (20 August 2009) through to the last commission of the anti-doping rule violation (namely, the abnormal sequence of samples in 2012 concluding on 10 August 2012) be disqualified, with all resulting consequences in accordance with IAAF Rule 40.9; or - (v) in the further alternative, all competitive results obtained by Mr Kirdyapkin that are likely to have been affected by anti-doping rule violations be disqualified (including the 2012 Olympic Games), with all resulting consequences in accordance with LAAF Rule 40.9; and
+- The IAAF submitted the following prayers for relief in the merits: 67. - "(i) the IAAF's appeal is admissible; - (ii) the samples collected from Ms Kaniskina on 27 July 2010 (sample 3), 22 May 2011 (sample 5) and 13 April 2012 (sample 10) are abnormal; - (iii) the decision of the RUSADA Commission not to disqualify Ms Kaniskina's results at the 2010 European Championships in Athletics on 28 July 2010, the IAAF Race Walking Cup on 13 May 2012 and the 2012 Olympic Games on 11 August 2012 be set aside; and - all competitive results obtained by Ms Kaniskina from the date of first commission of the anti-doping rule (iv) violation (15 August 2009) through to the commencement of her provisional suspension (15 October 2012) be disqualified, with all resulting consequences in accordance with IAAF Rule 40.9; or - in the alternative, all competitive results obtained by Ms Kaniskina from the date of first commission of (v) the anti-doping rule violation (15 August 2009) though to the last commission of the anti-doping rule violation (13 April 2012) plus an additional period of one month be disqualified, with all resulting consequences in accordance with LAAF Rule 40.9; or - in the further alternative, all competitive results obtained by Ms Kaniskina that are likely to have been affected by anti-doping rule violations be disqualified (including the 2010 European Championships in Athletics, the 2012 IAAF World Race Walking Cup and the 2012 Olympic Games), with all resulting consequences in accordance with IAAF Rule 40.9; and - (vii) the ARAF and Ms Kaniskina are ordered to pay the LAAF the costs that it has incurred in bringing this appeal". - 68.
+As already mentioned, IAAF challenges the Decision on only a single point.
+According to IAAF, in fact, the appeal is not about whether the Athlete has committed an anti-doping rule violation under the IAAF ADR, or about the appropriate period of ineligibility to be imposed on the Athlete for such anti-doping rule violation: "the sole issue in this appeal concerns the further consequences of Ms Kaniskina's repeated blood doping in terms of the disqualification of her results in competitions in which she successfully participated during the relevant period 2009-2012 in which she doped".
+In that regard, IAAF notes that the Athlete's results at the 2010 European Championships, the 2012 Race Walking Cup and the 2012 Olympic Games were not disqualified.
+In the Appellant's opinion, all results from 15 August 2009 onwards (the date on which the Athlete first committed an anti-doping rule violation) should be annulled, without exceptions, pursuant to Article 40.9 of the IAAF ADR.